-Before you go, you can get information and maps from the British Tourist Authority (Visit Britain; www.visitbritain.com).
-The office in New York has closed, but visitors can email queries or brochure requests to firstname.lastname@example.org, or else search www.visitbritain.us.
+Before you go, you can get information and maps from the British Tourist Authority (www.visitbritain.com).
+Visitors can email queries or brochure requests to firstname.lastname@example.org, or else search www.visitbritain.us.

 There are more than 170 tourist centers in Scotland, all well signposted in their cities or towns; some are closed in winter, however.